elclanrs/jq-idealforms-old/README.md

                 exclude: 'Choose a color'
             },
             errors: {
-                exclude: 'Choose a color from the list.'
+                exclude: 'Choose a color from the list.' // Custom error }
-            }
         },
         'langs[]': {